-The importance of mission cannot be overemphasized!
+The importance of mission and ethical behavior cannot be overemphasized!
 It's what drove the writing of this book after seeing the distress caused by the coronavirus.
+My mission is to make a positive difference in people's lives.
 I think about my mission every day and suggest you do the same.

 What is your mission in all areas of your life?
-This will help you more than anything to survive the COVID-19 crisis.
+This will help you more than anything to have a highly successful life.